 6. Uncover the Background of a Topic

 Get to know the topic you are learning by checking the background of the topic.
-Read various articles, or check the Wikipedia page on the topic.
+Read articles you find interesting, or watch TED Talks related to topics on your learning list.

 7. Cultivate Intrinsic Motivation

-is motivation driven from internal rewards.
-It seems like a simple concept but many people struggle with it.
+Intrinsic motivation is motivation driven from internal rewards.
+It seems like a simple concept, but many people struggle with it.
 Fortunately, it can be learned.
-One form of it is planning on sharing what you learned with others.
+One form of it is sharing what you learned with others.

 8. Making Something out of What You Learned